sigasi/sigasi_insights/manual/talkback.md

 ---
-title: "Sigasi Talkback"
+title: "Sigasi Studio Talkback"
 layout: page
 pager: true
 ---

-Talkback is a Sigasi service that automatically collects metadata about how Sigasi is used and sends this metadata to Sigasi through a secured connection.
+Talkback is a Sigasi Studio service that automatically collects metadata about how Sigasi Studio is used and sends this metadata to Sigasi through a secured connection.

 # Why should I enable Talkback?

-By enabling Talkback you help us improve Sigasi:
+By enabling Talkback you help us improve Sigasi Studio:

 * Talkback lets us **determine which features are heavily used**.
-This helps in planning which kind of features are valuable for you as Sigasi user, so that we can adjust our product roadmap.
+This helps in planning which kind of features are valuable for you as Sigasi Studio user, so that we can adjust our product roadmap.
 * Talkback collects **performance statistics**, that we can relate to the project sizes.
-Together with to our in-house performance test, this helps us keep the Sigasi compiler and user interface fast.
+Together with to our in-house performance test, this helps us keep the Sigasi Studio compiler and user interface fast.
 * Talkback helps us **reduce software errors** by collecting incident reports from a wide range of use cases.
 * Talkback is automatic and less cumbersome that feedback surveys

-The end result is that you can use an always-improving Sigasi.
+The end result is that you can use an always-improving Sigasi Studio.

 # How does Sigasi use this information